Duality for local fields and sheaves on the category of fields: Introduction

 \subsection{Organization}

 The details of the duality are explained in Section \ref{sec: duality for local fields with perfect residue field} except for the proof of Theorem \ref{thm: main theorem, comparison of Ext}.
 The proof of Theorem \ref{thm: main theorem, duality} finishes at Section \ref{sec: duality with coefficients in a finite flat group scheme}.
 We treat the following more general setting.
 Using fppf cohomology of $K$, the equal and mixed characteristic cases are treated together.
 Since the group $\alg{U}_{K}$ is an infinite-dimensional proalgebraic group, we treat proalgebraic groups in order to give a transparent argument.
 This option is actually necessary in the equal characteristic case, since even the group $\alg{U}_{K} / (\alg{U}_{K})^{p}$ in that case is infinite-dimensional and $\Ext_{k^{\rat}_{\et}}^{1}(\alg{U}_{K} / (\alg{U}_{K})^{p}, \Z / p \Z)$ does not agree with the extension group for the category $\Pro \Alg / k$ of proalgebraic groups.
 This leads us to define a larger site than $\Spec k^{\rat}_{\et}$, which we call the \emph{ind-rational \'etale site} of $k$, denoted by $\Spec k^{\ind\rat}_{\et}$.
 Its underlying category $k^{\ind\rat}$ consists of ind-rational $k$-algebras, which are defined as filtered unions of rational $k$-algebras.
 The corresponding generalization of Theorem \ref{thm: main theorem, comparison of Ext} is Theorem \ref{thm: comparison of Ext, proalgebraic setting}, where $A$ is allowed to be proalgebraic.
 Assuming Theorem \ref{thm: comparison of Ext, proalgebraic setting}, the proof of our duality theorem goes mostly in the manner outlined above.
 Unfortunately, however, the option we take raises an additional problem.
-We have to compute $H^{2}(\alg{K}(k')_{\et}, \Gm)$ with $k'$ not necessarily rational but ind-rational.
-In this case, the ring $\alg{K}(k')$ is no longer a finite product of fields, not even their direct limit.
+We have to compute $H^{2}(\alg{K}(k')_{\et}, \Gm)$ with $k'$ ind-rational that may have infinitely many direct factors.
+In this case, the ring $\alg{K}(k')$ is no longer a finite product of fields, not even a direct limit of finite products of fields.
 In Section \ref{sec: Cohomology of local fields with ind-rational base}, we compute this type of cohomology by approximating it with cohomology of complete discrete valuation subfields.